abstractmachines/abramov-redux-egghead/README.md

 - Very similar to parameter initialization in C++

+# Part II: Moar Redux, and the Todo app

 ## Spread operator, Object.assign, and shallow vs deep copy
 There's a lot of spread operator code out there - just remember that it's [shallow copy - only a single level down a tree,](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) and hence not suitable for nested data.
 For nested data, use `Object.assign`.